N.Y.

 Definitions.
 For purposes of this section:(a)

-“Applicant” shall mean any school district, public hospital, public housing building, or political subdivision as defined in the general municipal law, with a building or buildings that have a potential need for mechanical insulation upgrades.
+“Applicant” shall mean any school district and may at the discretion of the authority include any public housing or public hospital, with a building or buildings that have a potential need for mechanical insulation upgrades.
 The minimum size for any single building to be considered shall be twenty thousand square feet.(b)

 “Mechanical insulation” shall mean insulation materials, facings and accessory products used for thermal requirements for mechanical piping and equipment, hot and cold applications, heating, ventilation, and air-conditioning applications.(c)